-The information in this leaflet gives you helpful guidance to make sure that any patient information you are working on will be in keeping with Plain English standards and those of the Trust.
+This leaflet gives you helpful guidance to make sure that any item of patient information you are working on is evidence based, and written in keeping with Plain English standards and those of the Trust.

 What is classed as 'patient information'?